 LOSING DAD, Paranoid Schizophrenia: A Family's Search for Hope by Amanda LaPera

-PRAISE FOR THE BOOK
+REVIEWS AND PRAISE FOR THE BOOK

 Silver award recipient of IBPA's prestigious Benjamin Franklin book award in the category of psychology, Losing Dad, Paranoid Schizophrenia: A Family's Search for Hope is a compelling true story.